Career Progression for Early Career Researchers

 Organised by Nicola Davidson and Jane Hurst (University of Liverpool)

-This is a two-day workshop, taking place on Thursday 1st and Friday 2nd March 2018.
+This is a two-day workshop, starting at 12pm on Thursday 1st March and finishing at 12.30pm on Friday 2nd March 2018.

 The venue is the Elizabeth Gidney room in the Liverpool Guild of Students, 160 Mount Pleasant, Liverpool, L3 5TR.